DIY Succulent Driftwood Designs

 Use a chopstick to tuck floral moss into remaining gaps.
 Moss will conceal any exposed soil and help hold cuttings in place until they root.

-Cuttings selected by Julie Levi include trailers (Ruschia perfoliata, Crassula lycopodioides), colorful rosettes (Sedum nussbaumerianum and Graptosedum 'California Sunset'), and Crassula tetragona, among others.
+Cuttings include trailers (Ruschia perfoliata, Crassula lycopodioides), colorful rosettes (Sedum nussbaumerianum and Graptosedum 'California Sunset'), and Crassula tetragona, among others.
 A sea urchin shell, attached with hot glue, is the perfect finishing touch.

 Here's a slightly different assortment: Crassula lycopodioides (watch-chain crassula), a dwarf aloe, Aeonium haworthii, Crassula perforata 'Variegata' (a stacked crassula), and for upright interest (at right), Hatiora salicornioides.

-Linda Powell filled her piece of driftwood with pieces of jade, Kalanchoe pumila, variegated aeoniums, an echeveria, a dwarf aloe that resembles a sea star, and dainty cremnosedum rosettes.
-I like how she clustered smaller shells, too.
+Fill a piece of driftwood with pieces of jade, Kalanchoe pumila, variegated aeoniums, an echeveria, a dwarf aloe that resembles a sea star, and dainty cremnosedum rosettes.
+You might cluster smaller shells, too.

-Libbi Salvo's long piece of driftwood, with several areas for planting, would make a good centerpiece for a rectangular outdoor table.
+A long piece of driftwood, with several areas for planting, makes a good centerpiece for a rectangular outdoor table.

 Watch my YouTube video: Succulents in Driftwood (2:51)